Where is metoprolol metabolized

 The metabolism of metoprolol, a beta-blocker medication, is influenced by several factors that can impact its efficacy and safety.
 These factors include:

-See also Metoprolol renin release
+See also Metoprolol im blut nachweisbar

 1. Liver Function: Metoprolol is primarily metabolized in the liver by the cytochrome P450 enzyme system, specifically the CYP2D6 enzyme.
 Impaired liver function can lead to reduced metabolism of metoprolol, potentially causing increased blood levels of the drug and a higher risk of adverse effects.